 - Fertilize plants with a diluted liquid fertilizer only if you think plants need extra care, or if it looks stressed.

 - Cut back ivy growing in undesirable locations close to the soil line.
-Wait until the vine has withered back before removing it from the surface of tree or structure.
-Ripping the ivy off while it is still thriving may damage structures, including damagingbark of trees or paint off walls.
+Wait until the vine has withered back before removing it from the surface of the tree or structure.
+Ripping the ivy off while it is still thriving may damage structures, including damaging bark off trees or paint off walls.

-- Cut 4 to 5 inches off a healthy English ivy plant, using sterilized scissors.
+- Cut 4–5 inches off a healthy English ivy plant with sterilized scissors.
 Look for a stem that is slightly woody, but still flexible.
 Ensure that you cut just below a node.

 - Dip the bottom inch of the cutting in growth hormone.

 - Place the cutting in a glass of water, and set it aside in a sunny location.